 Washington, DC 20555-0001

 The second option provides for disposing of LLW using a combination of non-compact and compact-affiliated disposal facilities.
-This option, which is accepted as a rational alternative for licensees to pursue, allows nuclear power plant (NPP) licensees to take advantage of potentially lower disposal costs for much of their decommissioning LLW.
+This option allows nuclear power plant (NPP) licensees to take advantage of potentially lower disposal costs for some of their decommissioning LLW.
 As with the first option, ratios of the alternative disposal costs to the original year 1986 disposal costs (i.e., Bx factors) are provided.

-Several sample calculations for estimating the burial/disposition cost for both options are presented, demonstrating the use of the data contained in this report.
+Several sample calculations for estimating the burial/disposition cost for each of the options are presented, demonstrating the use of the data contained in this NUREG.

-Estimated disposal costs for 2012 using only the Washington disposal site, which accepts LLW from members of the Northwest and Rocky Mountain Compacts, are about 9 percent lower for the reference PWR and 10 percent lower for the reference BWR when compared to 2010 costs.
-The decreases in disposal costs were driven by decreases in volume and container charges at the Washington disposal site.
-Disposal costs for the option in which a portion of decommissioning LLW is disposed of at a non-compact disposal facility are about 12 percent higher for the PWR and 11 percent higher for the BWR when compared to 2010 costs.
-The increases are due to increases in the non-compact disposal facility rates.
+Estimated disposal costs for 2016 using only the Washington disposal site, which accepts LLW from members of the Northwest and Rocky Mountain Compacts, are about 19-percent higher for the reference PWR and 8.7-percent higher for the reference BWR when compared to 2012 costs.
+The increases in disposal costs were driven by increases in the site surveillance fee.
+The increase in the PWR disposal cost was also due to a revision in the treatment of combustible waste to be consistent with the basis document NUREG/CR-0130.
+Disposal costs for the option in which a portion of decommissioning LLW is disposed of at a non-compact disposal facility are about 10-percent higher for the PWR and 9.7-percent higher for the BWR when compared to 2012 costs.
+The increases are predominantly due to increases in the non-compact facility disposal rates.

-For plants that have no disposal site available for Class B and C LLW (e.g., plants not located within the Atlantic and Northwest Compacts), NUREG-1307, Revision 15, assumes that the cost for disposal of this waste is the same as that for the Atlantic Compact, for lack of a better alternative at this time.
+For plants that have no disposal site available within their designated LLW Compact, NUREG 1307, Revision16, assumes that the cost for disposal of Class A LLW is the same as that for the Clive, Utah, disposal facility and for Class B and C LLW, the cost would be the same as that for the Andrews County, Texas, disposal facility including accounting for out-of-compact fees.
 As new disposal options become available, they will be incorporated into subsequent revisions of NUREG-1307.